landog893/Gifter-2/README.md

 ### Code Coverage
 Gifter-2 uses CodeCov to generate the code coverage of the source code.
 Additionally, we use [blackbox tests](https://github.com/landog893/Gifter-2/blob/main/docs/BlackBoxTest.md) on the UI to supplement the coverage and ensure that the functionality works as expected.

+### Styling
+Gifter-2 uses PyCodeStyle to maintain a standard of code quality.

 ## Future Features

 While Gifter-2 is ready for users, there are several enhancements that could be made to amplify user experience.
 Below, we have listed several scopes of future improvements to Gifter-2 with a brief description.